 If you’re something of a foodie, who loves to share recipes and cooking tips, then starting a food blog could be an excellent idea for you.
-Not only can it be a fun and fulfilling way to share your passion for cooking, but if you successfully grow your blog into a business, it can end up being a viable career choice.
-Combining your love of food and cooking with our easy to follow food blogging tips will make it far easier to achieve blogging success.
+Not only can it be a fun and fulfilling way to share your passion for cooking, but if you successfully grow your site into a business, it can end up being a viable career choice.
+Combining your love of food and cooking with our easy to follow food blogging tips will make it far easier to achieve success.

 Step One: Branding

 Before you undertake any practical steps in your site’s creation, you need to solidify all your ideas.
 Firstly, think about is what makes your site different from the myriad of other food blogs out there – what makes it memorable?
 Your site needs to fit into a specific niche and have a unique selling point to make it stand out from the crowd.
 If you love baking, focus your food blog entirely on that.
 If you have a funny, conversational tone when writing, then that can be part of your branding.
 Having these decisions set out before you get started on the practical aspects of the project will save a whole lot of time for you in the future.